CraigFoote/flatpak-maven-plugin/README.md

 Two goals are currently provided:

-* `prepare-build` - Generate Flatpak artifacts required for `flatpak-builder`.
+1. `prepare-build` - Generate flatpak artifacts required for `flatpak-builder`.
-* `build-repo` - Calls `flatpak-builder` to create a flatpak repository from the prepared artifacts
+1. `build-repo` - Calls `flatpak-builder` to create a flatpak repository from the prepared artifacts

 ## Add Plugin To Your POM